On a Pedestal

 Roger Lytollis

 On a Pedestal is the first book to examine public statues around the nation.
-It looks at their emergence onto the front line of our culture wars; the trend for portraying musicians, sports stars and comedians rather than monarchs, politicians and generals; the inspirational stories of many of those commemorated on our streets, such as suffragettes and the only soldier awarded a Victoria Cross on D-Day.
+It looks at their emergence into our culture wars; the trend for portraying musicians, sports stars and comedians rather than monarchs, politicians and generals; the amazing tales of many of those commemorated on our streets.

-The book features interviews with sculptors including Sir Antony Gormley, telling the stories behind some of our most popular modern statues.
+It also features interviews with sculptors, including Sir Antony Gormley, telling the stories behind some of our most popular modern statues.

-Part history book, part travelogue, On a Pedestal discovers Britain through its statues.
-It's a book that, ultimately, is more about blood than bronze.
+Part history book, part travelogue, On a Pedestal brings statues to life.
+Informative and entertaining, it's a book that - ultimately - is more about blood than bronze.©2021 Roger Lytollis